M4p4/flask-media-storage/README.md

 The following params are needed

 ```
-file - byte array - the file the user uploaded to backend
+file - byte array - the file the user uploaded (can be empty)
-url - string -  if file is empty it and url is given it downloads file from url
+url - string -  if file is empty and url is given, it downloads file from url
 id - string - an id from backend
 filename - string - filename from backend can be also a random genrated string
 use_watermark - boolean - use watermark in image or video